0x4D2D/ArmadaForceop/README.md

 When read by an admin, these books will force the admin to run any command you set while generating them.

 ## Here is a simple tutorial on how to install and use the mod.
-- Before using this mod, you have to download the [Fabric Loader](https://fabricmc.net/use/) and [Fabric api](https://www.curseforge.com/minecraft/mc-mods/fabric-api)
+- Before using this mod, you have to download the [Fabric Loader](https://fabricmc.net/use/)
 - After downloading the fabric loader and fabric api, download the mod [Here](https://github.com/Saturn5Vfive/ArmadaForceop/raw/master/DownloadBuild/forceop-1.0.0%20-%201.17.jar) For version 1.17 or download [Here](https://github.com/Saturn5Vfive/ArmadaForceop/raw/master/DownloadBuild/forceop-1.0.0%20-%201.16.5.jar) For version 1.16.5
 - Place the mod inside your mods folder in minecraft
 - Launch minecraft on the fabric 1.17 profile